Running an agency involves wearing a lot of hats—from sending client proposals, managing client campaigns, reporting on the results…the list goes on.

 In our Guide to Agency Margins, we highlighted that the average margin for agencies is between 11-20%.
 If your margins are too low, one of the best ways to improve them is to optimize costs by automating manual workflows.

 For example, in our guide to Automated Reporting, we discussed how manually generating reports each month is time-consuming and not necessarily a revenue-generating task, which means it should be automated as much as possible.

-As the CEO of Rankings.io, Chris Dreyer, noted in a case study, by automating their reporting with AgencyAnalytics they were able to save over $150k annually:
+As Daniel Dye, the President of Native Rank, noted in a recent case study, by automating their reporting with AgencyAnalytics they were able to save over $360k annually:

 7. Cash Flow from Operations

 Another key consideration regarding finances is when to charge clients, which has a large impact on your cash flow.
 Fundbox highlights the importance of cash flow for agencies: